TajaKuzman/Genre-Datasets-Comparison/Datasets-information.md

 ## GINCO

 We will use paragraphs of texts that are marked as "keep".
-As labels, we used the primary_level_2 label as in previous experiments.
+As labels, we used the primary_level_1 labels (the original set without downcasting).

 Text length: